How much does it cost to sell through Amazon FBA?

 What are Amazon’s main alternatives to FBA?

-• Fulfilment by Merchant (FBM): You are responsible for storing inventory, picking, packing, shipping, handling customer service and managing returns for any orders.
+• Fulfilment by Merchant (FBM): You’re responsible for storing inventory, picking, packing, shipping, handling customer service and managing returns for any orders.

-• Seller Fulfilled Prime (SFP): You are responsible for fulfilling orders from their own facilities, while also displaying the Prime badge.
+• Seller Fulfilled Prime (SFP): You’re responsible for fulfilling orders from their own facilities, while also displaying the Prime badge.
 To qualify, you must demonstrate that you can meet the Amazon Prime delivery standard.

 • Drop-shipping: You list the product on Amazon without holding inventory, then you buy the product from a third party when an order is placed.
 The third party then ships directly to the customer.